A note on weak amenability for reduced free products of discrete quantum groups: Introduction

 \section{Introduction}

 In geometric group theory, weak amenability is an approximation property which is satisfied by a large class of groups (for example free or even hyperbolic groups \cite{ozawa2007weak}) but is strong enough to give interesting properties for the von Neumann algebras associated to these groups (for example related to deformation/rigidity techniques \cite{ozawa2010class}, \cite{ozawa2010classbis}).
-The stability of this property under free products is still an open question.
+The stability of this property under free products is still an open problem.
 However, using a very general version of the Khintchine inequality, E. Ricard and Q. Xu were able to prove in \cite{ricard2005khintchine} that if $(G_{i})$ is a family of weakly amenable discrete groups \emph{with Cowling-Haagerup constant equal to $1$}, then their free product is again weakly amenable, and its Cowling-Haagerup constant is also equal to $1$.
-The proof uses a classical characterization of those bounded functions on a group giving rise to completely bounded multipliers.

-This characterization has recently been generalized to arbitrary locally compact quantum groups by M. Daws in \cite{daws2011multipliers}.
-Using it, we will prove an analogue of Ricard and Xu's result in the setting of discrete quantum groups and give some new examples of non-commutative and non-cocommutative discrete quantum groups having Cowling-Haagerup constant equal to $1$.
-Before that, we give a brief survey on the notion of weak amenability for discrete quantum groups.
-Along the way, we prove Theorem \ref{thm:quantumwa} which is a slight generalization of \cite[Thm 5.14]{kraus1999approximation}.
+The proof uses a classical characterization of the bounded functions on a group giving rise to completely bounded multipliers.
+This characterization having recently been generalized to arbitrary locally compact quantum groups by M. Daws in \cite{daws2011multipliers}, we are able to prove an analogue of Ricard and Xu's result in the setting of discrete quantum groups.